 Secure It with Stakes

 Pegs and stakes go a long way in the case of holding down the greenhouses that are of plastic and polytunnel.
-Nevertheless, if the wind gusts are too strong, we would recommend opting for anchor stakes because those are going to be reasonably sturdy.
+Nevertheless, if the strong wind gusts are too strong, we would recommend opting for anchor stakes because those are going to be reasonably sturdy.

 Bury an Extra Amount of Cover in Trenches